valentingalea/splash-damage-talks/mdx/UE4.md

 ---
 ## About

+Having good standards (and respecting them)<br/>is key to successful projects

 - Usually as standalone documentation (_pdf_, _wiki_, etc)
 - People are supposed to study them
   * then apply in practice